Newsflash: Four of the top ten foreign films that appeared in 2018 are French!

-While American superheroes battle evil at the box office, thought-provoking films of social commentary and the lives of real people are playing on silver screens everywhere.
+While American superheroes battle evil at the movie box office, thought-provoking films of social commentary and the lives of real people are playing on silver screens everywhere.

 True, they are subtitled: unless you speak fluent French, it would be difficult to follow the rapid-fire dialogue and the sardonic twists of phrases.

-There is one extraordinary costume among those four French films mentioned above, but then, race car drivers do wear a lot of protective gear.
+There is one extraordinary costume among those four famous French films mentioned above, but then, race car drivers do wear a lot of protective gear.

 That was a spoiler!